Signatures of topological phase transition on a quantum critical line: Curvature function

 where $\delta k=|k-k_0^{mc}|$, $\xi_{c}$ is the characteristic length scale at criticality and it represents the width of the curvature function that develops around $k_0^{mc}$ as the parameters $\mathbf{\Gamma}_{c}\rightarrow\mathbf{\Gamma}_{mc}$.
 The critical behavior of curvature function around the multicritical points $MC_{1,2}$ can be captured by the same exponents $\gamma$ and $\nu$ defined by

 One can calculate these critical exponents and quantify the scaling properties, numerically, through fitting the diverging peak of curvature function with the Ornstein-Zernike form in Eq.\ref{Lorenzian-crit}, as shown in Fig.\ref{curve-MC}(f).
 The data points collected for $F(k^{mc}_0,\mathbf{\Gamma}_{c})$ and $\xi_{c}$ can then be fitted again with the equation of the form in Eq.\ref{critical-exponents-crit}, to extract the exponents $\gamma$ and $\nu$ at the multicritical points.
-Fig.\ref{exponents}(a) shows the acquired values of exponents for $MC_2$ on approaching from either sides (for $MC_1$ see Fig.4(b) of main text).
+Fig.\ref{exponents}(a) and (b) shows the acquired values of exponents for $MC_1$ and $MC_2$ respectively, on approaching from either sides.
 The critical exponents are found to be, $\gamma_{+/-}=\gamma\approx 1$ and $\nu_{+/-}=\nu\approx 1$ for both multicritical points $MC_{1,2}$, where $\gamma_{+(-)}$ and $\nu_{+(-)}$ represents the scaling behavior of curvature function with positive (negative) peaks around the multicritical points on both the criticalities.

-The exponents can also be estimated analytically by writing the curvature function in Eq.\ref{curv-crit12} in Ornstein-Zernike form.
-It can be achieved by expanding the pseudo-spin vector $\boldsymbol{\chi}(k)$ around $k_0^{mc}$ up to third order.